willemmulder/Presenteer.js/readme.md

 1.0
 + Center vertically or horizontally in viewport
 + Presentation follows element transforms
-+ Works on Chrome, Firefox, Opera, Android, iPhone and IE9
++ Work on Chrome, Firefox, Opera, Android, iPhone and IE9